Rookotronic/sommersprossen_app/README.md

 ## 📄 Documentation
 - All major screens, widgets, and services are documented with Dart doc comments.
 - See `/lib/screens/` and `/lib/widgets/` for examples.
+- Recent improvements include:
+	- Defensive null-safety and context checks
+	- Async error handling for Firestore and Cloud Functions
+	- Cloud Function for secure parent creation
+		- New integer field `nTimesNoNeed` in the Child model (used to move children to the bottom of the lottery pot after volunteering to stay home multiple times)
+	- Updated dependencies for latest Flutter/Dart compatibility

 ## 💡 Contributing
 Pull requests and feedback are welcome!